mxk700/YouTube-Speeder/readme.md

-#### Advanced YouTube Speed Manager
+#### Advanced Video Speed Manager
 Watch your sport, games, news, tutorials, foreign language lessons, etc. with handy speed controller.

 ##### How does it work?
 Content script is run in every tab you open and in every iframe of the tab.
-The script searches for YouTube videos and embeds there block with Speeder controls.
+The script searches for video tags and embeds there block with Speeder controls.

 ##### Use and controls
-With The YouTube Speeder you've dreamed about you can set playback speed using:
+With The Video Speeder you've dreamed about you can set playback speed using:
 ###### Mouse:
   - wheel;
   - click on slider range;